Jamesits/soundid-eq-converter/README.md

 ## Application Notes

-WARNING: Although we try to clamp the total gain, this script might still generate unexpected high gain values. **Please check the generated configuration file before applying it to your system**, otherwise it might permanently damage your ear or your audio equipment.
+**WARNING**: Although we try to clamp the total gain, this script might still generate unexpected high gain values. **Please check the generated configuration file before applying it to your system**, otherwise it might permanently damage your ear or your audio equipment.
 I'm not responsible for any damage caused by using this script.

 This script has only been validated with a stereo (2.0) configuration because I'm poor.
 If you have a multi-channel setup, please send me an exported profile so I can test and fix the script.

+Known limitations:

-Builtin headphone profiles are not supported.
-You must use a speaker profile.
+- Builtin headphone profiles are not supported, you must use a speaker profile
+- Precision is limited to 27 bands per channel, and might be further limited by your software and output device

 ## Usage